LeonidDybowski/drop/README.md

 ## Conclusion

 The interpretation of the dysregulated pathways was the most difficult part of the DESeq2 analysis.
 So far none of these findings helped to understand the disease cause.
 On the contrary, the DROP pipeline provided a few hypotheses for the reason behind the disorder.
 The literature states that the DROP pipeline helps to improvve the diagnostic yield by 16%.
 In terms of this project, this many explanations could not have been found.
 There were around 4 hints for the disease cause.
-But this was estinated only by taking into account the 76 known genes, and there is more findings to explore.
+But this was estimated only by taking into account the 76 known genes, and there is more findings to explore.

 ## References